REtipster does not provide tax, investment, or financial advice. Always seek the help of a licensed financial professional before taking action.

-This calculator allows us to get very clear about what we’ll need to do in order to reach the desired outcome.
+This calculator allows us to get very clear about what we'll need to do to reach the desired outcome.

 How to Reverse Engineer the Desired Result

 Not surprisingly, there are many different ways to achieve the end goal.
-It’s just a matter of deciding what I’m willing to sacrifice to the table in order to get there.
+It's just a matter of deciding what I'm willing to sacrifice to the table to get there.

 As I play around with this calculator, I can come up with one set of assumptions that will get me there.

-- I will be able to consistently find deals with average cash on cash return of 12%.
+- I can consistently find deals with an average cash-on-cash return of 12%.

 - I will be financing all of my properties with 30-year mortgages that require 25% down and a fixed interest rate of 5%.

-- I will invest $20,000 of new principal into my portfolio each year for 20 years.
+- I will invest $20,000 of new principal into my yearly portfolio for 20 years.

 - The remaining 50% of my profits (after taxes) will be continually reinvested into my portfolio in the following years.
 In this way, my real estate portfolio will continue growing without any new principal investment from me (so in theory, my income and net worth will continue to grow as I get older).